yoichiro/vite-plugin-handlebars/README.md

 * `templateFileExtension` (string) - Specifies the extension of Handlebars template files.
 Defaults to `hbs` if omitted.
 * `partialDirectoryPath` (string) - Specifies the path to the directory containing partial template files to be included in Handlebars template files.
 If omitted, partial template files are not registered.
+* `compileOptions` (object) - Specifies the options to be passed to the Handlebars compiler.
+If omitted, the default options are used.

 These options can be specified as arguments to the `handlebarsPlugin` function.
 Below is an example that specifies `handlebars` as the template file extension and `templates/partials` as the directory containing partial template files.